 This experiment is not active.

-There has been no activity towards this experiment during the past almost 3 years.
+There has been no activity towards this experiment during the past about 4 years.
 The experiment is assumed to be completed or abandoned.